humesandrew/regex/README.md

 Our regex contains both anchors, so therefore a given string must match all the given specifications exactly.
 If not, the stringit won't be a match.

 ### Quantifiers

 Quantifiers are used to communicate how many characters are expected.
 Quantifiers specify how many instances of a character must be present in the input for a match to be found.
 They often include the minimum and maximum number of characters that your regex is looking for.
 Our regex is using two quantifiers: + and {2,6}.

 The "+" quantifier in our regex (as used in the expression [a-z0-9_.-]+ above), means that any character matching the characters inside the brackets is expected to appear at least once.
-The second instance of our + quantifier (the expression [\da-z.-]+), means the same is true in this case.
+The second instance of our + quantifier (the expression [\da-z.-]+), means the same is true.

 The "{2, 6}" quantifier in our regex specifies the lower and upper bounds of the number of characters expected.
 Thus, the expression [a-z.]{2,6} means that we expect 2 to 6 characters matching those inside the brackets.

 ### Grouping Constructs

-Capturing an expression is accomplished with the expression ( ) in regex.
+Capturing an expression is accomplished with the expression "( )" in regex.
 Anything within the set of parentheses is taken as a single group, and it allows all the information inside to be treated as a single unit.

 Considering our expression (/^([a-z0-9_.-]+)@([\da-z.-]+).([a-z.]{2,6})$/), there are three unique character groups, being defined by the ( ).
 The groups are: